Laptop: Hybrid laptop

+Ultraportable

+An ultraportable refers to a laptop that is smaller in size than other, contemporary laptops.
+Historically, laptops smaller than a sheet of A4 paper were referred to as notebook computers, and laptops smaller than notebooks were called subnotebooks; however, as laptops became smaller and more portable, "notebook" and "laptop" became interchangeable, leading to the retirement of both notebook and subnotebook in favor of ultraportable.
+Examples of ultraportable laptops include the MacBook Air and the Thinkpad X-series.

+Netbook

+A netbook refers to a type of laptop that is smaller in size than a standard laptop, but also has diminished performance and is usually only suitable for basic tasks like web browsing and document viewing.
+Examples of netbooks include the Asus Eee PC line and the Dell Inspiron Mini.
+The term netbook is now seen as outdated and referring to an archaic class of laptops; the modern successor to the netbook is the Chromebook, which runs Google's ChromeOS.

 Rugged laptop

-A rugged laptop is designed to reliably operate in harsh usage conditions such as strong vibrations, extreme temperatures, and wet or dusty environments.
+A rugged laptop, or rugged computer, is designed to reliably operate in harsh usage conditions such as strong vibrations, extreme temperatures, and wet or dusty environments.
 Rugged laptops are bulkier, heavier, and much more expensive than regular laptops, and thus are seldom seen in regular consumer use.

 Hardware

 The basic components of laptops function identically to their desktop counterparts.
 Traditionally they were miniaturized and adapted to mobile use, The design restrictions on power, size, and cooling of laptops limit the maximum performance of laptop parts compared to that of desktop components, although that difference has increasingly narrowed.

 In general, laptop components are not intended to be replaceable or upgradable by the end-user, except for components that can be detached; in the past, batteries and optical drives were commonly exchangeable.
+In the past, many laptops featured socketed processors but as of 2025 virtually all laptops use processors that are soldered to the motherboard.
+Many laptops come with RAM that is soldered to the motherboard and cannot be easily replaced.

 This restriction is one of the major differences between laptops and desktop computers, because the large "tower" cases used in desktop computers are designed so that new motherboards, hard disks, sound cards, RAM, and other components can be added.
 Memory and storage can often be upgraded with some disassembly, but with the most compact laptops, there may be no upgradeable components at all.

-The following sections summarizes the differences and distinguishing features of laptop components in comparison to desktop personal computer parts.
+The following sections summarize the differences and distinguishing features of laptop components in comparison to desktop personal computer parts.